swisscom/docs-appcloud-tutorial-ruby/README.md

-# docs-appcloud-tutorial-ruby
+# Ruby on Cloud Foundry Tutorial

-A tutorial about how to use Java with Cloud Foundry and the Swisscom Application Cloud
+A tutorial about how to use Ruby with Cloud Foundry and the Swisscom Application Cloud